Gord Johns: Climate change and conservation

 Johns has advocated for addressing climate change and advancing wildlife conservation.
 As a municipal councillor in Tofino, Johns supported increased protections against logging in Clayoquot Sound.

 As the executive director of the Tofino-Long Beach Chamber of Commerce Johns directed the chamber's opposition to the B.C.
 Chamber of Commerce's support of the Trans Mountain pipeline expansion.
 He continued his opposition as an MP, criticizing the Liberal government's approval of the expansion, labelling it a "betrayal" to B.C. residents.

 Johns has called for greater support for workers transitioning out of carbon intensive industries, federal support for companies developing green technologies, and supports for local green entrepreneurs.
 He has also called for increased government efforts to meet its climate targets, and has advocated for the government to follow through on its promise to end subsidies for oil and gas companies.

 Johns has also been involved in coordinating the Canadian Biosphere Day on the Hill, which recognized the significance of Canada's biospheres in conservation, sustainable development, and reconciliation.

+Johns opposes the pipeline to the B.C. coast proposed by Alberta Premier Danielle Smith, citing environmental concerns, a lack of support from coastal First Nations, and potential carve-outs to the Oil Tanker Moratorium Act.

 In early 2023, Johns petitioned the Federal government for legislation requiring every MP to consult with their riding's environmental youth leadership prior to bringing any greenhouse gas emissions bills forward to a second reading.
 The goal of this proposal was to ensure that Canadian youth, who lack direct representation in Parliament but will be significantly affected by the climate crisis, have a voice in the legislative process.

+Johns is an advocate for improving firefighting capacity.
+In the lead-up to the 2025 budget, Johns advocated for the federal government to introduce a national aerial firefighting fleet.
+The federal budget included roughly $250 million over four years to lease water bombers.
+Johns also pushed for an increase to the volunteer firefighter tax credit from $3,000 to $10,000.
+In 2024, the federal government increased the credit to $6,000.
+Johns has called for changes to Canada's National Occupation Classification to expand its definition of "firefighter" to include wildland and forest firefighters.